Understanding Insurance Coverage for Naturopathic Care in Ontario

 - Verify your ND is CONO-registered at cono.ca.

-- Keep all receipts regardless of direct billing. they may be needed for tax purposes.
+- Keep all receipts.
+They may be needed for tax purposes.

 - If you have a health spending account, ask your employer's benefits administrator how to submit naturopathic receipts.